 That was it.
 Just “OK.”
 And then she proceeded to pack my lunch.
 She was obviously anxious to get rid of me.

-It was nearly two miles to the end of the flower field, the last vestige of rural life in our viral Orange County suburb.
-I’d watched the migrant workers pick flowers in the field and had built multiple tree houses there, but had never been to the end, where the stately eucalyptus trees marched, until now.
+It was nearly two miles to the end of the flower field, the last vestige of rural life in our booming Orange County suburb.
+I’d watched the migrant workers pick flowers in the field.
+I’d built multiple tree houses there.
+But I’d never been to the end, where the stately eucalyptus trees marched.
+Until now.

-As I trudged along, rucksack dangling from an old broom handle, plastic pioneer canteen on my belt, I was ablaze with the sense of adventure.
+As I trudged along, rucksack dangling from a broom handle, plastic pioneer canteen on my belt, I was ablaze with the spirit of adventure.

 The only thing hampering my carefree spirit was the feeling I was being followed.
 Each time I’d reach the top of a hill I’d look back.
 Hadn’t I seen that car before?
 But then it would be gone.
-No, just my imagination, which, I’d been told, was roughly the size of equatorial Africa.
+No, just my imagination.
+(Which was roughly the size of equatorial Africa).

 Three hours later, I was deep into uncharted territory.
 I was cold.
 And thirsty.
 Why had I decided to leave again?
 Reading a favorite chapter of Tom Sawyer would help, but that would require a bedside lamp.
 Or a flashlight and covers to read beneath.

-I sat down on the hard alien soil.
-I didn’t cry.
-Much.
+I sat down on the hard alien soil, but I didn’t cry.

 “We’re having spaghetti for dinner.
 Want to come home?”

 If I go up to the heavens, you are there;